baitnickel/bait-4/data/fakesheets/a-wake-in-time.md

 .v
 ^Let me go softly as ^night into day
-^Parting is surely sorrow, sweet, do ^show me the way
-// ^You be the sea to this little breeze and ^let me go play    ^
-// ^You be the sea to this little breeze and ^I’ll wave to you    ^
-// ^You be the sea and I’ll be the breeze, ^go as we may    ^ ^You be the sea to this little breeze, and ^I'll wave your way    ^
+^Parting is surely sorrow, sweet, do ^show me the way ^You be the sea to this little breeze, and ^I'll wave your way    ^
-// ^You be the sea and I’ll be the breeze,
-// wave with me today, // waving today,
-// and I'll wave with you in the bye and bye //
-// along the way    ^